fbef0102/Game-Private_Plugin/Plugin_插件/Server_伺服器/l4d2_scripted_hud/readme.md

 	// Makes the text blink from white to red while a tank is alive.
 	// 0 = OFF, 1 = ON.
 	l4d2_scripted_hud_hud4_blink_tank "0"

+	// Which text to display in GetHUD4_Text by default?
+	// 0=MIC Speaking
+	// 1=Survivor health
+	l4d2_scripted_hud_hud4_display "1"

 	// Overwrite the HUD flag.
 	// For debug purposes only.